huggingface/chat-ui/README.md

 #### Anthropic

-We also support Anthropic models through the official SDK.
+We also support multimodal Anthropic models through the official SDK.
 You may provide your API key via the `ANTHROPIC_API_KEY` env variable, or alternatively, through the `endpoints.apiKey` as per the following example.

 ```
 MODELS=`[
   {
-      "name": "claude-3-sonnet-20240229",
+      "name": "claude-3-haiku-20240307",
-      "displayName": "Claude 3 Sonnet",
+      "displayName": "Claude 3 Haiku",
-      "description": "Ideal balance of intelligence and speed",
+      "description": "Fastest and most compact model for near-instant responsiveness",
+      "multimodal": true,
       "parameters": {
         "max_new_tokens": 4096,
       },